kishanthakur/href-social/README.md

-# href social - All your social links at one place
+# href social - All your social links in one place

 ## Overview

-**href social** is a web application built with ReactJS, JavaScript, Tailwind CSS, Redux, and Redux Toolkit that allows users to create personalized link pages with their various social media profiles and websites.
+**href social** is a web application built with ReactJS, JavaScript, Tailwind CSS, Redux, Redux Toolkit, and react-hook-form that allows users to create personalized link pages with their various social media profiles and websites.
 The project utilizes `react-hash` to generate unique hashcodes for each user's page.
-The hashcode serves as a security key to enable users to edit their profiles securely.
+This hashcode serves as a security key to enable users to edit their profiles securely.

 ## To create a profile : [href.social](https://href-social.vercel.app/)
 ## To open a profile : [href.social/kishanthakur](https://href-social.vercel.app/kishanthakur)